prashant-g0/SigmaCourseDevelopment/README.md

 ### 🟠 HTML
 - All HTML lesson files are stored in the **HTML** folder.
-- Each file is named according to the lecture number or assignment number.
+- Each file is named according to the lecture number.
 - Practice questions are either solved within the same file or in a separate file.

 ### 🔵 CSS